-Tapping that "Edit Activity" option will display the details for the Activity, where you can make any necessary edits, including edits to the activity's subject, date/time, location, description, linked contacts, attendees, importance, priority, category or type.
+Tapping that "Edit Activity" option will display the details for the Activity, where you can make any necessary edits, including edits to the activity's subject, date/time, location, description, linked contacts, attendees, recurrence, privacy options, importance, priority, category or type.

 One final note on your Today screen: if you'll look on the screenshot directly above, you'll see there is a plus icon that hangs around in the bottom right corner of this screen.
 Clicking that icon carries you to a screen where you can create a new Activity in your database.

 Now, let's take a look at the Reminders accessible from your navigation menu: